Training and progression

 What qualifications do you need to train as a teacher in Wales?

 Each teacher training provider will have different requirements, so it's worth checking your educational background with them before applying.
 Normally, you will need a 2.2 or above, but a 2.1 is essential for some PGCE courses.
-It is expected that a significant proportion of your degree will be in the subject you wish to teach for secondary PGCEs.
-However, there may be some flexibility for certain subjects.
+It is expected that a proportion of your degree will be in the subject you wish to teach for secondary PGCEs, with flexibility on the amount depending on subject.
 For primary teaching, you should have some education relevant to one of the school curriculum subjects in Wales - such as an A level or degree.

 All students are required to undertake an enhanced disclosure check by the Disclosure and Barring Service .